 Here at Advanced Dentistry of Blue Ash, we want to make sure that you are comfortable and cared for before, during and after your treatment.
-Our dentist, Dr. David Schlueter, and team will instruct you how best to care for your smile after dental treatment in Blue Ash, Ohio, and are happy to answer any questions you have about dental aftercare.
-Please call us at 513-898-1911 for more information or read below for some of our general aftercare guidelines.
+Our dentists, Dr. David Schlueter and Dr. Saarah Khan, and team will instruct you how best to care for your smile after dental treatment in Blue Ash, Ohio, and are happy to answer any questions you have about dental aftercare.
+Please call us at 513-891-3333 for more information or read below for some of our general aftercare guidelines.

 General Guidelines for Healthy Recovery